sevywagner/CNum/Readme.md

 # CNum: A CPU-Optimized C++ ML Library

-> **Status:** Pre-alpha.
+> **Status:** Alpha.
 APIs and results may change.
-Currently tested on Linux (Gentoo).
-Cross-platform CI and full test coverage are coming in upcoming releases.
+Test suite will be expanded in 0.3.0

 ## Highlights
 - Makes writing ML code in C++ simple